LethalHotkeys/Lethal-Hotkeys/README.md

 - Choose Radar Booster Name - F6 - Opens a gui to specify a radar booster name for F4 and F5

-- Choose Codes - F7 - Opens a gui to specify codes for CTRL+K and CTRL+j
+- Choose Codes - F7 - Opens a gui to specify codes for CTRL+k and CTRL+j

 - Scan - CTRL+x - Scans for loot